TrevorDArcyEvans/themane/README.md

 * difficulty in training algorithms
 * currently only works (at all) with _short_ articles

-## References
+## References:
 A very small selection of articles:
 * https://www.salesforce.com/products/einstein/ai-research/tl-dr-reinforced-model-abstractive-summarization/
 * https://rare-technologies.com/text-summarization-in-python-extractive-vs-abstractive-techniques-revisited/

 A search in google will no doubt yield other articles.